IliaW/driving-exam-slots-searcher/README.md

 5. Run the program.
 The program will open a browser window where you will need to authenticate.
 After authorization the window will be closed and the search will be performed in headless browsers.

-**IMPORTANT:** to be able to take the practical exam, you must have successfully completed the theoretical exam beforehand.
+**IMPORTANT** to be able to take the practical exam, you must have successfully completed the theoretical exam beforehand.
 Check manually if you have access to the practical exam by simply clicking on the `Практичний іспит` button on the site https://eqn.hsc.gov.ua/cabinet/queue.
+**MORE IMPORTANT** the exam must be booked manually.
+The app only sends notification of availability.
+It does not bypass captcha and does not book slots

 ## Limitations